samiranghosh04/CrapScript/README.md

 ## Usage

-To run a program written in CrapScript, simply modify the `test.txt` file and save it and then use the following command to run the `main.ts` file:
+To run a program written in ToyScript, simply modify the `test.txt` file and save it and then use the following command to run the `main.ts` file:

     deno run -A main.ts